 Overall, it is a credible resource and a tool that is not going anywhere anytime soon.

 This tool is geared more for the advanced retail investor.
 It pulls live data and real time news so you can stay up to date with your investments.
-There's a lot of visualisations and interactive charts to satisfy your data hunger needs.
+There's a lot of visualisations and interactive charts and graphs to satisfy your data hunger needs.

 It is free to sign up and they state that their tool is used by analysts at some of the worlds biggest banks (Citi, BOA, Credit Suisse).